 - Update the node ID and node address to one of the nodes in the address book

-In this example, the transaction/query submitting node is 0.0.5.
+In the above example, the transaction/query submitting node is 0.0.5.
 You may set your configuration file to include the entire address book and select a node at random to submit transactions.

 - Rename the file from .env.sample to .env